APoythress/LetItRain/README.md

 ---

-## Future: IFTTT Rain Skip (v1.2)
+## Future: IFTTT Rain Skip
 See `cloud_functions/ifttt_rain_hook.js` for full implementation documentation.
-The database schema and Pico firmware already support this — it's ready to be wired up.
+The database schema and device firmware already support this — it's ready to be wired up.

 ---